LavredisG/kafka_cluster_in_k8s_cluster/README.md

 ## Setup

-First of all we have to clone the repo on our system (project was set up on Ubuntu 22.04).
+First of all we have to clone the repo on our system (project was set up on Ubuntu 22.04 instance running on a WSL2 machine on Windows 10).

 1. **Create the Kind Cluster**:
    ```sh